jsleeio/go-eagle/README.md

     $ ./go-eagle -format=spec -spec-file=enclosure.yaml test.brd

-This is extremely preliminary at presejt
+This is extremely preliminary at present.

 # panelgen